dentarg/auth0-blog/_posts/2017-12-13-creating-symfony-blog-part-2.markdown

 ### Showing specific blog post

-On the `entryAction`, lets add a service name to the action, so where it shows: `* @Route("/entry/{slug}")` lets add the name: `* @Route("/entry/{slug}", name="entry")`
+On the `entryAction`, let's add a service name to the action, so where it shows: `* @Route("/entry/{slug}")` let's add the name: `* @Route("/entry/{slug}", name="entry")`

-Lets retrieve the blog post from the database by the given slug at the top of the method:
+Let's retrieve the blog post from the database by the given slug at the top of the method:

 ```php
 $blogPost = $this->blogPostRepository->findOneBySlug($slug);
 ```

 We need to really make sure the blog post exists before passing data into and displaying the template.
-So lets now do a check:
+So let's now do a check:

 ```php
 if (!$blogPost) {